imgix/ember-cli-imgix/README.md

 ## Usage

-**NOTE:** These docs are for the latest version of ember-cli-imgix (version 1).
+**NOTE:** These docs are for the latest version of `ember-cli-imgix` (version 1).
 For the old docs, please go [here](https://github.com/imgix/ember-cli-imgix/blob/f9b5cd724e92270cfba96f3def977177c647cb00/README.md)

 ### imgix-image

-`ember-cli-imgix` exposes a `img` element with expanded functionality.
-It simply renders an `img`, but has some extra parameters
+`ember-cli-imgix` exposes an `img` element with expanded functionality:

 ```hbs
 {{imgix-image path='/users/1.png' sizes='100vw'}}
 ```

-Which will generate some HTML similar to this:
+Which will generate HTML similar to this:

 ```html
 <img